 Bringing the half-term period to an end with a bang, the instructors of ESF put on a truly fabulous show including freestyle ski and snowboard tricks, synchronised skiing, a torchlit descent by 300 instructors and a fabulous firework display.
 The show lasts for around 75 minutes and is one of the highlights of the season.

 Derby du Loup

 Billed as a magical gathering of the People of Tomorrow filled with skiing, snowboarding and the best electronic music.
 During the day you can party on the slopes at different stages, and in the evening at a covered, heated main stage.
-They offer various ticket options and the event takes place towards the end of the month in and around the village and mountains.
+Tomorrowland offer various ticket options and the event takes place in the middle of March in and around the village and mountains.